noctildon/vscode-pug-autocompile/README.md

   }]
 }
 ```
-Then Running the task, when pug file is saved, html file (with nested style)will be automatically generated and there is no output logs.
+Then running the task, when pug file is saved, html file (with nested style)will be automatically generated and there is no output logs.

 # Compatibility